image-js/image-js-docs/docs/Glossary.md

 ### Image segmentation

-[Image segmentation](https://en.wikipedia.org/wiki/Image_segmentation 'wikipedia link on image segmentation') is a technique that divides an image into multiple regions or parts based on certain criteria of a pixel.
+[Image segmentation](https://en.wikipedia.org/wiki/Image_segmentation 'wikipedia link on image segmentation') is a technique that divides an image into multiple regions or parts.
 The goal of segmentation is to simplify and/or change the representation of an image into more meaningful and easier-to-analyze parts.
 Each region typically corresponds to objects or meaningful areas within the image, such as distinct shapes, colors, or textures.

 ### Intensity